 - Souvenir Tour: Run quick tests on functions, examine actions and identify gaps, plan round 2. - Supermodel Tour: Test the GUI thoroughly, look for GUI errors, inconsistencies, usability errors.

 Supermodel Tour

-- Ignore the functionality and focus on the GUI.
+- Focus on the GUI.

 - As you try different functions:

 - Does GUI render properly and quickly?

 - Are transitions clean?

 - Are colors and styles used consistently?

 - Is GUI usable and accessible by those with dyslexia or colorblindness?